oullin/api/infra/metrics/VPS_DEPLOYMENT.md

 **Security Notes:**
 - Use strong, unique passwords
+- If `GRAFANA_ADMIN_PASSWORD` is not set, it defaults to "admin" - strongly recommended to change for production
 - Never commit `.env` to version control
 - Consider using a password manager